P-p-H-d/c-stl-comparison/README.md

 * memory error handling (return code, exception, abort, none)
 * On exception, destructors of objects on stack are properly called.
 * custom memory functions
+* optional per-container context for custom memory functions
+* support of forward declaration of container
 * support of serialization
 * support of JSON serialization
 * support of XML serialization